gazebosim/gz-sim/tutorials/migration_sdf.md

 and the [GUI configuration tutorial](gui_config.html)).

-This is important to keep in mind when migrating your SDF files, because files that worked on Gazebo classic may need more plugins on Ignition.
+This is important to keep in mind when migrating your SDF files, because files that worked on Gazebo classic may need more plugins on Gazebo.

 ## Materials

-Ignition does not support Ogre material files like Classic does, because Ignition Gazebo can be used with multiple rendering engines.
-Therefore, materials defined within a `<script>` aren't supported on Ignition, for example:
+Gazebo does not support Ogre material files like Classic does, because Gazebo Gazebo can be used with multiple rendering engines.
+Therefore, materials defined within a `<script>` aren't supported on Gazebo, for example:

 ```
         <material>